AdobeDocs/campaign-classic.en/help/installation/using/standard-deployment.md

       nlserver config -addinstance:demo/tracking.campaign.net*
       ```

-      For more on this, refer to [Creating an instance](../../installation/using/command-lines.md#creating-an-instance).
+      For more on this, refer to [Create an instance](../../installation/using/command-lines.md#creating-an-instance).

    The name of the instance is the same as that of the application server.